Quick answer

 Business Relief

-Business Relief, also known as Business Property Relief, can exempt qualifying business assets from inheritance tax.
+Business Relief, also known as Business Property Relief, can provide relief on qualifying business assets from inheritance tax.
 To qualify, the business assets must meet specific conditions, such as being used wholly or mainly for the business.

 Key eligibility criteria for Business Relief include: